-Special Topics of Information Design 1 (情報デザイン特論 I )
+Special Topics of Information Design 1(情報デザイン特論I)

+M1,2

+Fall

+2

+OSADA Junichi

 In this course, for systems that behave intelligently, such as AI, we will design how the system should interact with humans.

 Implement the designed system, create a working prototype, and present it as a state where you can actually experience the interaction.

 Furthermore, by looking back on the design process, the purpose is to search for intentions and finally to verbalize one's own view of design.

 In the process of putting together the final deliverable, emphasis is placed on repeated presentations and discussions.